Cultural production:

 Writing:

-[in the multi-fields of philosophy, art, design, culture, etc.]
+[in the transdisciplinary fields of aesthetics, art, design, culture, etc.]

 Between Sounds and Silences.